Should Civilians Own Body Armor? | The Truth About Plate Carriers & Real World Threats

 Frequently Asked Questions

-Body armor protects vital organs within a limited area, not the entire body.
-It doesn't cover the head, neck, or extremities.
-Even when a projectile is stopped, the impact force can cause severe blunt force trauma or internal injuries.
+Body armor protects vital organs within a limited area and does not cover the head, neck, or extremities.
+Even when a projectile is stopped, the impact force can cause significant blunt force trauma or internal injuries.
+It does not make the wearer invincible.

 More from Concrete Cowboy